damsheer/damsheer.GitHub.io/index.md

 ## Projects
 * AutoTSMM

-I designed an auto-tuning framework, AutoTSMM, for building high-Performance tall-and-skinny matrix multiplication on all mainstream CPUs.
+I designed AutoTSMM independently, which is used to build high-Performance tall-and-skinny matrix multiplication on all mainstream CPUs.
 And the performance is competitive with state-of-the-art TSMM implementation from Intel MKL and outperforms all conventional GEMM implementations on X86 and ARMv8 platforms.
 AutoTSMM was accepted by IEEE ISPA 2021.

 * OpenBLAS

 OpenBLAS is an open-source BLAS library.
 I'm responsible for optimizing pre-pack matrix-matrix multiplication and triangular solve with multiple right-hand-sides(TRSM) on ARMv8 and X86 platforms.

+* Small-GEMM-JIT

+This is a just-in-time small GEMM framework targeting on CPUs.
+I help to launch the project and did many investigations on how to use JIT tools.
+I participated in the brainstorm and meeting every week.
+However, I'm not the main coder of Small-GEMM-JIT.

 * IAAT

 IAAT is an input-aware adaptive tuning framework for small GEMM.
+I'm not the main coder of IAAT, yet I participated in the brainstorm and meeting every week.
+IAAT is being reviewed by IEEE ICPADS 2021.

 * OpenVML

 OpenVML is a vector math library.
-I'm responsible for optimizing the math functions on ARMv8 architecture.
-The experimental results show that OpenVML achieve a performance improvement of 66% to 540% compared with C standard library function, and a performance improvement of 12% to 90% compared with Arm Performance Libraries(ARMPL) on Kunpeng 920.
-The paper of OpenVML is accepted by HPC China 2020.
+I'm responsible for optimizing the math functions on ARMv8 platform.
+The experimental results show that OpenVML achieve a performance improvement of 66\% to 540\% compared with C standard library function, and a performance improvement of 12\% to 90\% compared with Arm Performance Libraries(ARMPL).
+The paper ``Fast Computation of Elementary Functions on ARM Platform" was accepted by HPC China 2020.

 * AutoFFT

-I'm responsible for optimizing small-scale FFT on ARMv8 architecture.
-I write small-scale inline assembly.
-AutoFFT is the first project I participated in, and I learned a lot from it.
-AutoFFT published in SC19.
+AutoFFT is a template-based FFT codes auto-generation framework for ARM and X86 CPUs.
+I'm mainly responsible for optimizing small-scale FFT on ARMv8 architecture.
+Later, I also did some preliminary work on multi-threading and 2D-FFT.
+AutoFFT is the first research project I participated in, and I learned a lot from it.
+AutoFFT was accepted by SC19.